MichaelDSa/pbj/README.md

 ### Known issues:
 Things being worked on:

 1. **The 'default' category is being used as a *current category*:** For now, the 'default' category is filling in for 'current category'.
 The issue with using the 'default' category as the 'current' category is that it maintains the same state across all terminal sessions.
+This makes the experience confusing when swchitching panes in tmux or to another terminal window.
 Changing the current category in one session should not change the current category in another simultaneoulsy running session.
-This behavior makes sense for a default category, but pbj should have a 'current category' in place that will maintain its state on a per-session basis.
+This behavior makes sense for a default category, but pbj should have a 'current category' in place that will maintain its state on a per-session, rather than global basis.
 ## Author:
 * Michael DSa
 ## License: